CROWN & PLOUGH – PLOUGH – OLD PLOUGH – CRYSTAL PALACE, HUMBERSTONE GATE

 At one time a court yard of cottages stood at the back, leading to the rear of the George in the Haymarket.

-‘During its latter years, the Plough was frequented by some dubious characters and ladies of easy virtue.
+As the above report shows during its latter years, the Plough was frequented by some dubious characters and ladies of easy virtue.
 As a young lad working for Pollards Brewery, we would take some of Hartopps deliveries there.
 This was a fascinating insight to pubs of the time near the Clock Tower, many of which had a ‘reputation’.
 Unlike some others, however, it wasn’t intimidating, just the last remnant of a bygone pub era.
 Closed and demolished circa 1972, another to fall in the abortion that became the Haymarket Shopping centre.
 This mix of Georgian, Victorian Gothic and Deco Buildings lost forever.’

 Barry Lount